Sex Offender Treatment and Assessment

 The Sex Offender Treatment and Assessment Program (SOTAP) started in 1989 at the Twin Rivers Unit (TRU) in the Monroe Correctional Complex (MCC) as part of DOC's mission to improve public safety.
 In 2004, the program was expanded to the Washington Corrections Center for Women (WCCW), Airway Heights Corrections Center (AHCC) in 2009, and again at the Special Offender Unit (SOU) at the Monroe Correctional Complex in 2016.

-Since 2013, the SOTAP has instituted policy and procedure changes to assess, screen, and engage higher risk offenders with a goal of increasing entrance and retention in treatment.
+Since 2013, the SOTAP has instituted policy and procedure changes to assess, screen, and engage higher risk incarcerated individuals with a goal of increasing entrance and retention in treatment.
 This is in accordance with best practices in the field and adhering to the Risk Need Responsivity (RNR) model.
-This model outlines practices to provide treatment to the higher risk offenders, targeting criminogenic needs, and delivering treatment through a cognitive behavioral approach.
+This model outlines practices to provide treatment to the higher risk incarcerated individuals, targeting criminogenic needs, and delivering treatment through a cognitive behavioral approach.

 Program participants receive individual and group therapy.
 Group sessions generally have 12 to 14 members and meet six hours per week during the institutional phase of treatment.
 Additionally, clients have monthly individual sessions with their therapist.
 Participants who complete the institutional phase are expected to participate in aftercare treatment in the community which typically lasts from 6-12 months depending on individual risk factors, compliance with supervision and treatment progress.